AdobeDocs/advertising.en/help/dsp/audiences/audience-about.md

 In DSP, you can create and manage audience segments and audience sets, which you can use as targets for your placements:

-* Collect your own first-party audience data by creating and implementing segments.
+* Collect your own first-party audience data by creating and implementing DSP segments.
 You can later retarget users in the segment with ads or prevent users in the segment from receiving ads.
 You can create the following types of segments:

    * [Custom segments](/help/dsp/audiences/custom-segment-create.md) to track a) users exposed to ads from desktop and mobile devices and b) users who visit specific webpages.
 The tracking tag can track either cookie-based users or users associated with ID5 universal IDs.